Chousei coal mine skeletal remains salvage project

 We conducted our second dive survey at the end of October.

-On October 29, we conducted a dive from the peir closer to shore(called shore pier), and on October 30, from the entrance of the mine.
+On October 29, we conducted a dive from the pier closer to shore(called shore pier), and on October 30, from the entrance of the mine.

 In the previous survey we used an open circuit for simplicity, but this time we used a closed circuit to reduce the risk of collapse because of the high possibility of getting more inside the mine.